Motor torpedo boat: Thornycroft 75 ft MTB

 The first two (MTB 24, 25) were actually 74 ft prototypes for the design ordered in 1938.
-Powered by three Isotti-Franschini engines they could reach 37 knots.
+Powered by three Isotta-Franschini engines they could reach 37 knots.
 The later ones, MTBs 49-56, had four Thornycroft RY12 engines but were too slow for operations.

 J S White 75 ft MTB

 A development of the Vosper designs, White had been building under sub-contract.
 After construction passed to Polish Navy as S5-S10.

 Armed with two 18-inch torpedoes, 6-pounder gun forward, twin 20mm Oerlikon aft and two twin .303 machine gun mountings.

 Fairmile D MTB

 The Fairmile D was a very large British MTB designed by Bill Holt and conceived by Fairmile Marine for the Royal Navy.
 Nicknamed "Dog Boats", they were designed to combat the known advantages of the German E-boats over previous British coastal craft designs.
 Larger than earlier MTB or motor gun boat (MGB) designs, the Fairmile D was driven by four Packard 12-cylinder 1250 horsepower supercharged petrol engines and could achieve 29 knots (54 km/h; 33 mph) at full load.
 The boat carried 5,200 gallons of 100 octane fuel for a range, at maximum continuous speed, of 506 nautical miles.
 Armament varied according to role but could include four 18-inch or two 21-inch torpedoes, 6-pounder and 2-pounder guns, Oerlikons, multiple machine guns and depth charges.